fog/fog-proxmox/docs/compute.md

 node.containers.all
 ```

-This returns a collection of `Fog::Identity::Proxmox::Container` models which are inherited from `Fog::Identity::Proxmox::Server` because they have many common features.
+This returns a collection of `Fog::Proxmox::Identity::Container` models which are inherited from `Fog::Proxmox::Identity::Server` because they have many common features.

 Before creating a container you can get the next available container id (integer >= 100) in the cluster: